-Earlier, we talked about why we need Software Quality Assurance for eCommerce Site Production.
-This SQA for eCommerce series discusses the QA support eCommerce site developers need to integrate Software Quality Assurance (SQA) into their development process and to introduce the three areas involved.
-Today, we’ll address the first area: QA support functions that are required once or more per day.
+In our last blog post, we talked about why we need Software QA for eCommerce websites.
+This Software QA for eCommerce series discusses the QA support eCommerce site developers need to integrate Software Quality Assurance (SQA) into their development process and to introduce the three areas involved.
+This blog post will address the first area: QA support functions that are required once or more per day.

 Daily QA Support